-Even though a warm climate presents challenges, it’s still possible to produce great fermented vegetables.
+Fermenting vegetables in a warm climate can be a challenge.
+Most common is mold and mushy veggies.
+Even though a hot weather presents challenges, it’s still possible to produce great fermented vegetables.
 However, you might need to experiment to see what works best in your circumstances.
 Here are a few factors to consider.

 The ideal temperature for fermenting vegetables is around 68 to 72 (20 to 22 C).
 A few degrees warmer or cooler is okay.
 However, the higher the temperature the more challenging it becomes.
-And leaving the veggies to ferment at temperatures around the 80s (27 C) can cause the following problems:
+And leaving the veggies to ferment at temperatures around the 80s (27 C) can cause several problems:

 - Mold or other unwanted microorganisms

 - Soft and mushy vegetables

 Fermenting vegetables in a warm climate speeds up the process.
 At an ideal temperature, fermentation is usually completed in 7 days.
 However, fermenting in a hot climate might shorten this to 3-5 days before you need to refrigerate.

 Fermenting vegetables in a hot weather requires you to be extra careful.
 One time, we prepared a new batch of fermented vegetables when the weather suddenly turned very warm.
 We left the jars to ferment at room temperature, however for too long.
 And sure enough the veggies turned soft and mushy.
 We learned from this to interrupted fermentation earlier.